-These developments are reflective of an overarching global trend in increasing pay Pay transparency is a vital aspect of the "S" in ESG for promoting social equity and enhancing transparency.
-In the US, pay transparency is now a requirement in many states, such as New employee trust.
-Despite the additional administrative onus, a stronger focus on pay York and California, requiring pay scales to be transparency can positively impact employer disclosed in job adverts.
-New reforms in Australia brand and reputation, especially among have given employees a right to disclose their the younger generations who will make up pay or information related to their remuneration conditions.
-Employers are also banned from an increasing proportion of the workforce.
-Complying with and going beyond the regulatory directing employees not to share pay-related requirements will likely help to attract and retain information with third parties and pay secrecy clauses that do so are void.
-Similarly, in Asia talent.
-Pacific there is a recognition that there is a cultural shift required in pay transparency, mostly being led by young workers.
+These developments are reflective of an overarching global trend in increasing pay transparency.
+In the US, pay transparency is now a requirement in many states, such as New York and California, requiring pay scales to be disclosed in job adverts.
+New reforms in Australia have given employees a right to disclose their pay or information related to their remuneration conditions.
+Employers are also banned from directing employees not to share pay-related information with third parties and pay secrecy clauses that do so are void.
+Similarly, in Asia Pacific there is a recognition that there is a cultural shift required in pay transparency, mostly being led by young workers.
 The 2024 Asia Pay Equity Survey Report found that the practices in Europe and the US are beginning to influence behaviour in Asia, with 86% of publicly listed organisations now adopting pay transparency practices.
 However, we are yet to see any regulatory changes in this region.